 “We cannot selectively numb emotions, when we numb the painful emotions, we also numb the positive emotions” - Brené Brown.
 Many of us do not like feeling sad, angry, or scared.
 It is not pleasant but when we avoid uncomfortable emotions, we also risk missing the nice ones.
 When we are so used to ignoring our feelings, or covering them with ice cream, there is a risk of not feeling ‘good’ emotions such as joy, excitement and even love.
 Even if we do feel these, we are probably not feeling them as much as we could.
 Blocking out feelings is a bit like wearing earplugs.
 Rather than selectively muffling feelings, we risk turning them all down low.

 “Fear of a name only increases fear of the thing itself” – Harry Potter and the Chamber of Secrets.
 Most of us want to feel less stressed and happier.
-The key to this is not through comfort eating.
-Comfort eating actually adds to the stress because we then also feel bad about ourselves for eating unhealthy food.
+The key to this is not through emotional and binge eating.
+Binge eating adds to the stress because we then also feel bad about ourselves for eating this way.
 Instead, noticing feelings and hearing what they have to say can help reduce stress.
-Almost without fail, when I suggest that someone tries to ‘feel’ their unpleasant feelings, it is met with confusion.
 It sounds counterintuitive.
 Take fear as an example, the power of fear is in the anticipation.
 When you run at fear head-on, it loses power.
 Fear does not know what to do with itself if you look it right in the eye.
 For example, when nervous I used to blush which I used to find embarrassing.
 Being worried about it only made it worse.
 To face it head on, I tried blushing on purpose in a meeting.
 As soon as I tried that, it was not scary anymore.
 The fear of blushing went away, it lost its power, and I did not even blush that time – I could not to it.
 I am not scared of blushing anymore, even though it might still happen sometimes.

 “Thoughts could leave deeper scars than almost anything else” – Harry Potter and the Order of the Phoenix.
 Suppressing feelings leads to dwelling or rumination (for me, it also led to eating chips).
 When feelings are not allowed to speak, and are covered up with food, they end up popping back up at annoying times, like when you are trying to go to sleep.
 Dwelling on thoughts takes so much energy that you are unlikely to have the energy to get the perspective needed to solve your current problems.
 Now when I get a craving for chips, I know that it is because something else is going on.
 This allows me to listen to any feelings and solve that problem, which is usually that I need a rest.
 So, rather than eating chips or ice cream, we can learn to let our feelings give us their message.
 Feeling your feelings is not as scary as it may sound.